-If you'd ever have to file an accident claim with your car insurer, you likely went through the process of having a person inspect the car's damage at your home or a repair center and then needing to wait for an official estimate and approval to go ahead with getting the necessary repair work done.
+If you ever had to file an accident claim with your car insurer, you likely went through the process of having a person inspect the car's damage at your home or a repair center and then needing to wait for an official estimate and approval to go ahead with getting the necessary repair work done.
 While the traditional process can be lengthy and keep your car off the road longer than you'd like, artificial intelligence can now play a role in speeding up the process by taking over the appraiser's work.

 GEICO is one insurer that has recently announced adopting this technology through Tractable.
 Here's what you should know about it as a customer.